 2. Full discussion and disclosure regarding any unusual circumstances in the adoptive family including health records and findings, and financial problems.

-(c) The counselor or community based provider case manager completes the original and two copies of Section A and B of the Certified Statement of Final Decree of Adoption to be used by the Clerk of the Court to obtain the new birth certificate.
+counselor or community based provider or sub-contractor case manager or adoption counselor completes the original and two copies of Section A and B of the Certified Statement of Final Decree of Adoption to be used by the Clerk of the Court to obtain the new birth certificate.
 As soon as the petition is filed, and a copy is routed to the adoption unit, that unit will forward the Certified Statement to the Clerk of the Court for completion and certification and will notify the attorney that the form has been forwarded.

 65C-16.011 Confidentiality – Human Immunodeficiency Virus (HIV) Infected Clients.

-(1) The department or the community based provider agency shall disclose to adopting parents the name of a child who has been tested for HIV and the results of that test when the decision to adopt the child has been confirmed by the adopting parents and the department.
-Prior to the confirmation of the decision, the adoptive parents shall be told that the child being considered by them has tested positive for HIV but cannot be told the child’s name until after the decision to place has been made.
+department or the community based provider or sub-contractor agency shall disclose to adopting parents the name of a child who has been tested for HIV and the results of that test when the decision to adopt the child has been confirmed by the adopting parents and the department.
+Prior to the confirmation of the decision, the adoptive parents shall be told that the child being considered by them has tested positive for HIV but cannot be told the child’s identifying information, including last name, until after the decision to place has been made.